bigyouth/page-cache-bundle/README.md

 # BigyouthPageCacheBundle

 ## What is it ?

-This bundle provides a simple page caching solution working as a in-app reverse proxy
+This bundle provides a simple page caching solution working as a in-app reverse proxy.

 ## Requirements